master22w4/anti-scam.cc/README.md

 AntiScam is a threat analysis engine that scans any text — emails, messages, links — and tells you instantly whether it's a scam and why.

-Paste suspicious content, get a risk score from 0–100, a full breakdown of every threat signal detected, and actionable advice on what to do next.
-Built entirely in PHP with no external API calls, no cloud dependency, and zero data stored.
+Paste suspicious content, get a risk score from 0 to 100, a comprehensive analysis of each detected threat indicator, and practical advice on what to do next.
+No external API calls, no cloud dependency, and all data is encrypted when registered.

 ---